ArashPartow/exprtk/readme.txt

      ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-[19 - ENABLING & DISABLING FEATURES]
+[SECTION 19 - ENABLING & DISABLING FEATURES]
 The parser can be configured via its settings instance to either allow
 or  disallow certain  features that  are available  within the  ExprTk
 grammar.
 The features fall  into one  of the following six categories: